andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

         return true
     }</pre>

-Above is a peek at what my AppDelegate.swift file&#8217;s `application:didFinishLaunchingWithOptions:` function looks like.
+Above is a peek at what my AppDelegate.swift file's `application:didFinishLaunchingWithOptions:` function looks like.
 Nothing fancy going on here.
-I&#8217;m simply initializing a `DataHelper` instance with the `NSManagedObjectContext` instance that&#8217;s created in this class, and calling the seed and print functions I defined earlier.
+I'm simply initializing a `DataHelper` instance with the `NSManagedObjectContext` instance that's created in this class, and calling the seed and print functions I defined earlier.

 <a name="starting-fresh" class="jump-target"></a>

 ### Starting fresh every time

-I&#8217;ve found that sometimes it helps to have a freshly seeded data store every time I the app while I&#8217;m in development mode.
-When I&#8217;m testing the UI, I may create new entities during my manual testing, but one of the convenient things about seeding the data store is that I don&#8217;t _have_ to.
-And even if I did, it&#8217;s often quite nice to start fresh each run.
-To do this we&#8217;ll dive into some of the boilerplate code that XCode generates for us when we choose to use Core Data when we create the project.
-Specifically, we&#8217;ll target the `persistentStoreCoordinator` closure:
+I've found that sometimes it helps to have a freshly seeded data store every time I the app while I'm in development mode.
+When I'm testing the UI, I may create new entities during my manual testing, but one of the convenient things about seeding the data store is that I don't _have_ to.
+And even if I did, it's often quite nice to start fresh each run.
+To do this we'll dive into some of the boilerplate code that XCode generates for us when we choose to use Core Data when we create the project.
+Specifically, we'll target the `persistentStoreCoordinator` closure:

 <pre class="lang:swift decode:true mark:8 " title="persistentStoreCoordinator closure" >lazy var persistentStoreCoordinator: NSPersistentStoreCoordinator = {
         // The persistent store coordinator for the application.
 This implementation creates and returns a coordinator, having added the store for the application to it.
 This property is optional since there are legitimate error conditions that could cause the creation of the store to fail.